pinely-international/tama/README.md

 ---

-There is no built-in state manager, Proton only handles Observables as is.
+There is no built-in state manager (in the library), Proton only handles Observables as is.
 Now creating data flows is your problem :) Joking, it always was, now it's separated from the "framework", so you can use any library that supports Observables.
-Like the one that is created specially for Proton - [Flow](https://github.com/denshya/flow).
+Like the one Denshya has - [Reactive](https://github.com/denshya/reactive).

 ```tsx
 const regularText = "Static Value"